waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **ROCK:** Impassable obstacle.
 Treated as a solid object.
 - **SECURITY_CAMERA (Persian Statue):** Impassable WALL.
 Triggers infinite alarm battles if player crosses its line of sight (specific columns/rows).
 Must be disabled.
 - **ICE:** Slippery.
 Stepping onto this tile forces the player to slide in the direction of movement until colliding with a WALL, OBJECT, or landing on a non-ICE tile.
 - **CRATE:** Impassable.
 Acts as a WALL.
 Likely requires a specific event or Pokémon (Machop) to move.
+Cannot be pushed by player manually.

 ### Battle Mechanics
 - **Main Battle Menu:** ALWAYS use the `select_battle_option` tool.
 Never use raw directional inputs.